 Considering the Mövenpick Resort in Petra, Jordan is one of the few 5* hotels in the town, the room was a bit on the small side.
 However, it did of course have everything we needed, as well as a lovely view over the valley where we’d see Bedouins heading to and from Petra on their donkeys.

-The Mövenpick Resort in Petra has 7 restaurants or cafes, many of which are frequented by non-guests too.
+The Mövenpick Resort has 7 restaurants and cafes, many of which are frequented by non-guests too.

-The breakfast, served in the magnificent Al Saraya restaurant, was a delicious feast of everything you might expect, plus smoothie shots and delicious Jordanian flat breads and dips.
+The breakfast, served in the magnificent Al Saraya restaurant, is a delicious feast of everything you might expect.
+Plus smoothie shots and delicious Jordanian flat breads and dips.
 So good to fill up on before heading out to Petra for the day.